ircv3/ircv3-specifications/extensions/chghost-3.2.md

     name: "Christine Dodrill"
     period: "2013"
     email: "xena@yolo-swag.com"
+  -
+    name: "Ryan"
+    period: "2016"
+    email: "ryan@hashbang.sh"
 ---

-The chghost client capability allows a server to directly inform clients about a host or user change without having to send a fake quit and join.
+The chghost client capability allows servers to directly inform clients about a host or user change without having to send fake quits or joins.
 This capability MUST be referred to as `chghost` at capability negotiation time.

-When enabled, clients will get the CHGHOST message to designate the host of a user changing for clients on common channels with them.
+When enabled, clients will get the `CHGHOST` message to designate the host of a user changing for clients on common channels with them.

-The CHGHOST message is one of the following:
+The `CHGHOST` message is as follows:

-    :nick!user@host CHGHOST user new.host.goes.here

-This message represents that the user identified by nick!user@host has changed host to another value.
-The first parameter is the user of the client.
-The second parameter is the new host the client is using.

-On irc daemons with support for changing the user portion of a client, the second form may appear:

-    :nick!user@host CHGHOST newuser host

-If specified, a client may also have their user and host changed at the same
-time:

-    :nick!user@host CHGHOST newuser new.host.goes.here
+    :nick!user@host CHGHOST new-user new.host.goes.here

-This second and third form should only be seen on IRC daemons that support changing the user field of a user.

-In order to take full advantage of the CHGHOST message, clients must be modified to support it.
-The proper way to do so is this:

-1) Enable the chghost capability at capability negotiation time during the login handshake.

-2) Update the user and host portions of data structures and process channel users as appropriate.
+The field represented by `new-user` represents the user's "username" or "ident" which may or may not have changed in the CHGHOST process.

+The field represented by `new.host.goes.here` represents the new hostname for the user which may or may not have changed in the CHGHOST process.

+# Errata

+* Previous versions of this specification used confusing descriptions and have since been rewritten to include a simpler description and example.